amoore1337/angular2-demo/README.md

 # Angular 2 Demo with Webpack 2

-This project is intended to serve as a guide for new Angular 2 projects with lazily loading modules.
-It is still a work in progress.
-Directory structures and code will follow the style guide provided by [John Papa](https://angular.io/docs/ts/latest/guide/style-guide.html).
+This project is intended to serve as a guide for new Angular 2 projects with lazy loading of modules in Webpack 2.
+Directory structures and code will follow the style guide provided by [John Papa](https://angular.io/docs/ts/latest/guide/style-guide.html) (now offical Angular style guide).
+This framework is still a work in progress.

 ### Framework Technologies:
 - Angular 2.4